gotchoices/MyCHIPs/doc/learn-protocol.md

 - for circular lifts: the lift will return to us via the bottom of the segment (C1->B3); or
 - for linear lifts: the lift will arrive at the desired destination entity (Xn);

-In our scenario, site B doesn't really need to know many details about the route--just whether one or more such paths exist.
+In our scenario, site B doesn't need to know many details about the route--just whether one or more such paths exist.
 The route may pass through many other sites on its way back to C1.
 In fact, it may pass through some sites more than once, traversing multiple segments.